dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/windows-service.md

 * Sets the host lifetime to `WindowsServiceLifetime`.
 * Sets the [content root](xref:fundamentals/index#content-root) to [AppContext.BaseDirectory](xref:System.AppContext.BaseDirectory).
 For more information, see the [Current directory and content root](#current-directory-and-content-root) section.
-* Enables logging to the event log with the application name as the default source name.
+* Enables logging to the event log:
+  * The application name is used as the default source name.
-  * The log level can be configured using the `Logging:LogLevel:Default` key in the *appsettings.Production.json* file.
+  * The log level is set by the `Logging:LogLevel:Default` key in *appsettings.json*/*appsettings.{Environment}.json*.
+The default log level is *Information* or higher for an app based on an ASP.NET Core template.
   * Only administrators can create new event sources.
 When an event source can't be created using the application name, a warning is logged to the *Application* source and event logs are disabled.

 In `CreateHostBuilder` of *Program.cs*: